Seneca-ICTOER/Intro2C/docs/D-Modularity/library-functions.md

 ## Introduction

 The standard libraries that support programming languages perform many common tasks.
 C compilers ship with the libraries that include functions for mathematical calculations, generation of random events and manipulation and analysis of character data.
-To access any function within any library we simply include the appropriate header file for that libray and call the function in our source code.
+To access any function within any library we simply include the appropriate header file for that library and call the function in our source code.

 This chapter introduces some of the more common functions in the libraries that ship with C compilers.
 The [GNU Documentation](http://www.gnu.org/software/libc/manual/html_node/index.html) includes a comprehensive description of each function in each library.